 - The EMS segment is likely to witness an absolute growth of over 85% on account of increased complexity in product designs, stringent regulatory compliance, and reduced time to market.

-- North America is likely to lead the global market; however, APAC is expected to grow at a higher rate due to the increased demand for medical devices and the presence of large contract manufacturers.
+- North America is likely to lead the global market; however, the Asia Pacific is expected to grow at a higher rate due to the increased demand for medical devices and the presence of large contract manufacturers of medical devices.

 - Class II medical devices are likely to witness an incremental growth of over $35 billion during the forecast period due to the rise in chronic and infectious diseases and rapid advances in diagnostics equipment.